-With Hurricane Irene targeting the US East Coast, lots of folks are scrambling to get their boats ready in areas that normally don’t see hurricanes.
+With hurricane season fast approaching, lots of folks are getting their boats ready to leave for the summer.
 Our experience with Hurricane Charley was in a marina, we didn’t have a chance to haul and given the condition of the boatyard afterward, in our particular situation, the boat ended up safer in the water.
 If we had the choice again, we’d weigh the locations and decide if we should haul or leave the boat in the water – you’ll need to make the same determination for your particular situation.
 Regardless, if your boats in a marina, it seems like a good time to do a quick recap of the Hurricane Preparation information on Commuter Cruiser.
 A lot of these tips are important out of the water too.

 For more information about surviving a hurricane at anchor, click here to read about Dave & Carolyn Shearlock’s adventures on Que Tal during Hurricane Marty.